Northland's number of positive Covid-19 cases has increased to 17 as the national tally hits 1106.

 Bloomfield said there was not a shortage of nasal swabs and no district health board should be running low on them.

-With reference to the Wellington man who died at a lodge in the city after battling flu-like symptoms reported this morning, Bloomfield said there was no suggestion it was due to Covid-19.
+With reference to the Wellington man who died at a lodge in the city after battling flu-like symptoms reported yesterday, Bloomfield said there was no suggestion it was due to Covid-19.